 Stones were pulled from a garden wall and wood borrowed from a relative whose house construction was delayed whereby the timber is becoming useless in sun and rain.

-The park manager tells my father that fine for using timbers for a house in Lhakhang will range from Nu5000 to Nu50,000 which he will decide while he says the fine to the person who is illegally excavating and destroying the spiritual site may have to pay only Nu16000.
+The park manager tells my father that the fine for using timbers for a house in Lhakhang will range from Nu5000 to Nu50,000 which he will decide while he says the fine to the person who is illegally excavating and destroying the heritage site may have to pay only Nu16000.
 I don’t understand, what is and how the rulebook reads for this matters?

 I am quite amused with what this park authority is up to?
 I call upon national media and other concerned authorities to do a constructive and thorough investigation on this matter.
 In the similar matter, the park also allowed to dig out a stone bed, which can be a natural heritage of the community.
 A rocky terrain, which was never touched until now, is being destroyed just because of management failure of the park, while there are plenty of stone available in all other places, even in private fields which can be good for farming as well as for stones.